promise955/Wallet/README.md

 # Wallet
-A simple   wallet smart contract.Simple copy code and paste on remix to start
+A simple wallet smart contract that show all basic functions a wallet smaet contract would have.